-The Interstate 84 KVA is approximately 1.3 miles from the development site at its nearest point where the site is topographically visible.
-The site is visible from I-84 for a linear distance of approximately 3/4 of a mile.
-I-84 is approximately 200 feet lower in elevation than the development site, allowing for existing topographical features and vegetation on the subject parcel to partially screen the proposed development from view.
-From this KVA, staff estimates that the main level and the roof of the dwelling will be visible.
-To meet the scenic standard of visually subordinate, the dwelling will be constructed of non-reflective and low-reflective materials that are dark earth-tone in color and will be partially screened by plantings.
+The Interstate 84 KVA is approximately 1.3 miles from the proposed development site at its nearest point where the site is topographically visible.
+The proposed site is visible from I-84 for a linear distance of approximately 3/4 of a mile.
+I-84 is approximately 200 feet lower in elevation than the proposed development site, allowing for topography and vegetation on the subject parcel to partially screen the proposed development from view.
+From this KVA, staff estimates that the main level of the dwelling will be visible.

-The distance from points on the HCRH from which the site is topographically visible ranges from approximately 1.5 to 2.4 miles from the subject parcel.
-The nearest point, the Memaloose Overlook off the HCRH, is approximately 1.5 miles from the subject parcel and is approximately 100 feet above the development site in elevation.
-From this viewpoint, the row of existing mature evergreen trees to the southeast of the proposed development help to screen much of the proposed dwelling from view.
-The proposed development is topographically visible from the HCRH west of the Memaloose Overlook for a linear distance of approximately 0.5 miles, however existing topography and trees along the HCRH and existing topography and trees on the subject parcel screen the proposed development site from view for some of this linear distance.
-The existing evergreen vegetation on the subject parcel, along with the use of dark earth-tone colors and non-reflective exterior materials make this development visually subordinate as seen from the HCRH.
+The distance from points on the HCRH KVA from which the proposed development site is topographically visible ranges from approximately 1.5 to 2.4 miles from the subject parcel.
+The nearest point, the Memaloose Overlook off the HCRH, is approximately 1.5 miles from the subject parcel and is approximately 100 feet above the proposed development site in elevation.
+From this viewpoint, the row of existing mature evergreen trees to the southeast of the proposed development site would help to screen much of the proposed dwelling from view.
+The proposed development site is topographically visible from the HCRH west of the Memaloose Overlook for a linear distance of approximately 0.5 miles, however existing topography and trees along the HCRH and existing topography and trees on the subject parcel help to screen the proposed development site from view for some of this linear distance.